weiweiVV/kickstarter-analysis/README.md

 ###### limitations of this dataset
 The result from outcomes by launch date and outcomes based on goals don’t show strong trends between successful and failed.
 ###### other possible tables
+We can have a line chart between the campaign’s outcome vs. the subcategories.